CyR1en/Voxx/Docs/Final.md

 ## System/App Class Design

 Voxx is managed using `Gradle` and is subdivided into three modules: `voxx-commons`, `voxx-client`, and `voxx-server`.
 The module names are pretty self-explanatory, `voxx-commons` contains code that both the client and the server would use.
 The module `voxx-client` will contain the code for the client.
 And lastly, the `voxx-server` module contains the code for the server.
-However, on top of these three modules, there’s another “module” (it’s really a python package) that is a git submodule where the python client is hosted and it’s called `voxx-client-cli` since this is a command line interface client for Voxx.
+However, on top of these three modules, there’s another “module” (it’s really a python package) that is a git submodule where the python client is hosted, and it’s called `voxx-client-cli` since this is a command line interface client for Voxx.

 ### Voxx Commons

 As briefly mentioned before.
-This module contains all of the code that is going to be used throughout the whole project.
+This module contains all the code that is going to be used throughout the whole project.
 However, the socket abstraction layer is mainly used in the `voxx-server` module.

 This module contains three main modules, `esal`, `model`, and `protocol`

 #### Abstraction Layer (esal)

 ESAL or **E**than’s web**s**ocket **a**bstraction **l**ayer is a package that makes implementing the Voxx server easier.
-This was achieved by implementing an event based socket server.
-But before we can have an event based system, an event bus is needed.
+This was achieved by implementing an event-based socket server.
+But before we can have an event-based system, an event bus is needed.

 ##### Event Bus

-The event bus for the abstraction layer is annotation based, and the annotation’s retention policy is set for runtime, therefore the event bus relies on the [Reflection API](https://docs.oracle.com/javase/tutorial/reflect/index.html).
-Moreover, the event bus is also multi-threaded to make listener invocations non-blocking (which we need to pay attention to for when we make our listeners).
+The event bus for the abstraction layer is annotation based, and the annotation’s retention policy is set for runtime, therefore, the event bus relies on the [Reflection API](https://docs.oracle.com/javase/tutorial/reflect/index.html).
+Moreover, the event bus is also multithreaded to make listener invocations non-blocking (which we need to pay attention to for when we make our listeners).

-At it’s core, the design of the event bus is pretty straight forward.
+At its core, the design of the event bus is pretty straight forward.
 When we construct an event bus, we can immediately subscribe listeners as demonstrated here:

 ```java
 // An event could be any class.